-Why would I share a pumpkin bread recipe when there are already millions out there?
-I’ve made many of those recipes and this one from The Foster's Market Cookbook that I’ve adapted over the years is my favorite.
-One more pumpkin bread recipe can’t hurt!
-Especially THIS recipe for 2 loaves of delicious, full-of-flavor, moist pumpkin bread!
+Why would I share a pumpkin bread recipe when millions are already out there?
+I’ve made many of those pumpkin bread recipes.
+This one which I’ve adapted over the years, is my favorite.

 I love having pumpkin bread for breakfast or a snack.
 A simple slice of this pumpkin bread is satisfying on its own.
 That said, here are a few more ways to serve this delicious pumpkin bread: